-If you’re looking to enhance the performance of your car, you may have heard the term “cat-back exhaust” being thrown around and wondered what it is exactly.
-Well, wonder no more because, in this article, we’ll tell you what a cat-back exhaust does, how it works and why it’s different from your run-of-the-mill exhaust systems.
+If you’re looking to enhance the performance of your car, you may have heard the term “cat back exhaust” being thrown around and wondered what is a catback exhaust exactly.
+In this article, we’ll explain what a catback exhaust system is, what it does, and why it’s different from your run-of-the-mill exhaust systems.

-For starters, the “cat” in the name is short for “catalytic converter,” a central part of your car’s emission control system, which a cat-back exhaust is attached behind, hence the “back”.
+For starters, the “cat” in catback exhaust system is short for “catalytic converter”, a central part of your car’s emission control system, which cat back exhausts are fitted behind, hence the “back”.
 This relatively simple mod helps to free up exhaust gas flow and improve the noise of your engine by swapping out part of your exhaust system with a specially designed car performance exhaust system.

-Cat-back exhaust systems are typically made up of a rear pipe, a resonator and a muffler, though they can also include a mid-pipe, x-pipe, h-pipe or y-pipe, depending on the make and model.
-These aftermarket systems are designed to be freer flowing than stock products, as they use larger diameter pipes and smoother mandrel bends to make it as easy as possible for your engine to expel exhaust gases and improve performance.
+Catback exhaust systems are typically made up of a rear pipe, a resonator and a muffler, though they can also include a mid-pipe, x-pipe, h-pipe or y-pipe, depending on the make and model.
+These aftermarket cat back exhausts are designed to be freer flowing than stock products, as they use larger diameter pipes and smoother mandrel bends to make it as easy as possible for your engine to expel exhaust gases and improve performance.

-By running pipes from the catalytic converter to the muffler and from the muffler to the exhaust tip, cat-back exhaust systems improve exhaust gas flow, providing small performance boosts.
-However, your performance gains may be limited if your catalytic converter restricts gas flow, as a cat-back system is installed ‘downstream’ of the converter.
+By running pipes from the catalytic converter to the muffler and from the muffler to the exhaust tip, cat back exhaust systems improve exhaust gas flow, providing small performance boosts.
+However, your performance gains may be limited if your catalytic converter restricts gas flow, as a catback exhaust system is installed ‘downstream’ of the converter.

-In layman’s terms, a cat-back exhaust system provides a smoother, more streamlined path for exhaust gases to exit your car, allowing your engine to work more efficiently.
-Although fitting high-quality pipes behind a major restriction in your exhaust system – the catalytic converter – may seem redundant, the enduring popularity of these modifications shows that they can make a significant difference to your car’s performance.
+In layman’s terms, a catback exhaust system provides a smoother, more streamlined path for exhaust gases to exit your car, allowing your engine to work more efficiently.
+Although fitting high-quality pipes behind a major restriction in your exhaust system – the catalytic converter – may seem redundant, the enduring popularity of cat back exhausts shows that they can make a significant difference to your car’s performance.

 By replacing the rear section of your exhaust with a quality cat-back car performance exhaust system, you can reduce the backpressure and allow your engine to cycle with more speed and efficiency.
 Thanks to their larger diameter pipes and high-quality mandrel bends, a good cat-back exhaust system will increase the efficiency of your car’s exhaust system, and with increased efficiency comes increased power.

-The main difference between cat-back car performance exhaust systems and stock exhausts is the improved performance that cat-back systems provide:
+The main difference between cat back exhausts and stock exhausts is the improved performance that cat-back systems provide:

 Stock exhaust systems include a muffler, tailpipe and exhaust tips as standard, and while few manufacturers optimise their stock offerings for high performance, they do the job.